kelsey-ek/of7azure/GUIDE/AKS_test.md

 ## 1. Concept

-### Make Tibero, OpenFrame, Jeus running when the pod is created in the first place.
+### To make Tibero, OpenFrame, Jeus running in the first place when the pod is created.

 ## 2. Process